argilla-io/argilla/docs/_source/getting_started/installation/deployments/cloud_providers.md

 Argilla should now be accessible at the FQDN provided in the output, on the port `6900`.

-## Google Cloud Platform (GCP)
+## Google Cloud Platform (GCP) via Cloud Run

+First, we will deploy Argilla using Cloud Run, a managed platform that scales stateless containers.
 To deploy Argilla on GCP, you can use Cloud Run, a managed platform that scales stateless containers.
 This guide will take you through deploying Argilla using the `gcloud` CLI tool, and is based on the [GCP documentation](https://cloud.google.com/run/docs/quickstarts/deploy-container).

 > 🚒 **We will deploy the Argilla quickstart image for simplicity which means we have a pre-packaged storage layer, and cannot use Cloud Run's horizontal scaling features.**